marcusjoshm/PIMS/README.md

 This project is licensed under the MIT License.

 ## New File Management Functions
-PIMS now includes file management capabilities, allowing users to upload, list, download, and delete files.
+PRIMS now includes file management capabilities, allowing users to upload, list, download, and delete files.
 This feature is useful for managing important documents and configurations.

 ### Endpoints
 - **Upload File**: POST `/upload` - Upload a file to the server.